vaniiiii/hAUTH/README.md

-# 🛡️ AI Agent Guardian
+# 🛡️ hAUTH

 ## Secure Human Authentication Layer for Autonomous AI Agents

 ## At a Glance 🔍

-AI Agent Guardian is a security middleware solution that provides human oversight for autonomous AI agents operating on blockchain networks.
+AI Agent hAUTH is a security middleware solution that provides human oversight for autonomous AI agents operating on blockchain networks.
 In an era where AI agents are increasingly handling complex DeFi operations, the need for human verification on critical transactions has become paramount.

-**Why AI Agent Guardian?**
+**Why hAUTH?**

 - 🤖 AI agents can experience hallucinations or unreliable behaviors
 - 💰 Cryptocurrency operations involve real financial risks